LazyTitan33/CTF-Writeups/HTB - CyberApocalypse_2023/Forensics/Extraterrestrial_Persistence.md

 systemctl enable service.service
 ```

-Decoding the base64 string, we get to see what servicec was used for persistence and get the flag:
+Decoding the base64 string, we get to see what service was used for persistence and get the flag:

 ![image](https://user-images.githubusercontent.com/80063008/227503042-68422073-2e97-41e5-b881-45d2b1287a31.png)